-We can observe that in most of the classes by increasing the value of $k$, the randomized operator is capable of finding an improving neighbor faster than the naive one (see Table~\ref{table:time}).
+We observe that in most of the classes by increasing the value of $k$, the randomized operator is capable of finding an improving neighbor faster than the naive one (see Table~\ref{table:time}).
 However, in some cases such as in class $C_{7}$, the running time of the naive operator is less than the randomized operator even for larger values of $k$ (see Fig.~\ref{fig:diageamJ50-10}).
 More precisely, in classes where we have relatively more jobs on each machine, the randomized operator is able to find an improving neighbor faster than the naive one.
 Also, when we increase the value of $k$, the gap between the running times of these two operators increases (see Fig.~\ref{fig:diageamJ100}).
 As a matter of fact, for finding an improving neighbor in the $k$-swap neighborhood, the naive operator only searches the neighborhood, however, the randomized operator performs some preprocessing first and after that searches a smaller neighborhood.
-Therefore, when we have relatively fewer jobs on each machines, it is better to use the naive operator to find an improving neighbor, and when we have more jobs, by using the randomized operator, we are able to find a solution faster.
+Therefore, when we have relatively fewer jobs on each machine, it is better to use the naive operator to find an improving neighbor, and when we have more jobs, by using the randomized operator, we are able to find a solution faster.

-In Theorem~\ref{theorem:2-swapOptSolUpperBound}, we provided a polynomial upper bound for the number of iterations in finding a 2-swap optimal solution when we have two machines in our schedule.
-According to our computational results, we do not observe any significant increase in the number of iterations when the number of machines is 5 and 10 (see Table~\ref{table:NumOfIterations}).
-This computational result raises the question if it is possible to establish a polynomial upper bound on the number of iterations when dealing with schedules involving more than two machines.
-Moreover, in Theorem~\ref{theorem:lowerbound}, we established an exponential lower bound for the case of swapping 3 jobs in each iteration.
+In Theorem~\ref{theorem:2-swapOptSolUpperBound}, we provide a polynomial upper bound for the number of iterations in finding a 2-swap optimal solution when we have two machines in our schedule.
+According to our computational results, we do not observe any significant increase in the number of iterations when the number of machines is 5 or 10 (see Table~\ref{table:NumOfIterations}).
+This computational result raises the question of whether it is possible to establish a polynomial upper bound on the number of iterations when dealing with schedules involving more than two machines.
+Moreover, in Theorem~\ref{theorem:lowerbound}, we establish an exponential lower bound for the case of $k \geq 3$.
 The computational experiments in Table~\ref{table:NumOfIterations} lead us to question whether the establishment of this lower bound reflects an exceptionally pessimistic scenario.
 In other words, the occurrence of such a scenario might be rare in practice.